nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * You are able to specify the modules you are taking currently, taken in the past, and is planning to take in the future.
 * The module code refers to the module code of the module the user is planning to take (E.g. CS2103T)
 * The module code should be a registered module in NUS.
-* Using `rm/(module to remove)` feature will remove the module from all 3 module lists.
+* Using `rm/MODULE_TO_REMOVE` feature will remove the module from all 3 module lists.

 Examples: